What Every Parent Needs to Know About Developmental Delays

 Virtua Pediatric Early Intervention Program

 Every parent knows that no two children are exactly alike.
 Kids have unique personalities that impact their development and influence when they hit key milestones.
 It can be difficult to determine whether a child is simply progressing at his own rate.
 Or, is actually experiencing a developmental delay that could benefit from early intervention.
+To complicate it more, some children are experiencing communication and social/emotional delays due to social isolation because of COVID-19.

 What should parents look for?

 Some children with developmental delays begin showing obvious signs early on, such as difficulty with talking, eating or walking.
 Other children show more subtle signs that can be easy to miss.
-To identify developmental delays, look for these signs within the 6 major areas of childhood development:
+To identify developmental delays, look for these signs within the six major areas of childhood development:

 - Gross motor.
 Gross motor skills, such as crawling, throwing or walking, should become easier and more fluid as your child gets older.
 If your child is making jerky movements or has trouble with balance, you should talk to your doctor.